TRex22/deeplabv3-custom-training/README.md

 - [] Attempt multi-node if required
 - [] Add in evaluation code based on reference but using multiple models
 - [] Add in links to reference code
+- [] Add in required dependencies and an environment

+# Thanks
+Computations were performed using High Performance Computing infrastructure provided by the Mathematical Sciences Support unit at the University of the Witwatersrand.

 # Notes
 Modify the hardcoded labels in the coco_utils and then train them: https://github.com/pytorch/vision/blob/main/references/segmentation/coco_utils.py